jonathanrfisher1/card-connectors-guide/Discovery.md

 `authorization_header` is telling Hero the header to pass for any backend authentication.
 Hero will pass the token in `x-weather-authorization` and it is the connector's responsibility to copy it into the `Authorization` header before making calls to the backend.
 This won't be required if the backend uses the same authentication scheme as the connector.

 Similarly, `backend_base_url_header` is telling Hero the header to pass to indicate the base URL of the backend.
 This won't be required if the connector is tied to a single backend instance.

+The `object_type` is telling Hero that the results will be card objects.

 The `fields` object is telling Hero what to pass for the `tokens` in a card request.
 In our example, the connector is requesting `zip`, which will be extracted from some text using the supplied regular expression.